Samreay/Samreay/_posts/tutorials/2020-07-15-PR_vs_ROC_Curves.md

 * **Classifier A**: Recall=0.99, Precision=99/150=0.66, FPR=51/(51+10000)=0.0005
 * **Classifier B**: Recall=0.99, Precision=99/1000=0.099, FPR=901/(901+10000)=0.008

 By looking at the ROC curve (Recall and FPR), the two classifiers look like they have similarly great performance!
-Same recal, and the FPR is absolutely tiny!
+Same recall, and the FPR is absolutely tiny!
 But if we look at the PR curve (Recall and Precision), they look totally difference - one has a precision of 0.66, the other <0.1!

 With these sort of imbalanced class numbers, we can see why we might prefer PR curves in these cases.